mosip/documentation/docs/resident-services-configure-resident-OIDC-client.md

 ````
 java -jar certpem2jwksjson.jar resident-oidc.cer
 ````
-In the console the JSON text of the public key of the certificate will be printed.
+In the console, the JSON text of the public key of the certificate will be printed.
 Copy it.

 **v.
 Correct the `kid` in JWKS public key JSON**